 We develop industry projections and convert them to occupations based on staffing patterns gleaned from occupational employment statistic surveys.
 The occupations-industry matrix displays occupational compositions for each industry for Washington state and workforce development areas.
 The matrix is created for occupational projections and is based upon an occupational employment statistics (OES) survey.
 Industry classification is based on industry control totals (ICT) definitions.

-- Short-term occupational projections
+- Short-term occupational projections (alternative state specific)

-- Long-term occupational projections
+- Long-term occupational projections (alternative state specific)

-- All occupational projections
+- All occupational projections (replacement)

-- Alternative occupational projections with separation rates
+- All occupational projections (separations)

 - Short-term industry control totals